LassoSoft/LassoGuide/lasso_guide_source/language/methods.rst

 Code Blocks
 -----------

-Many methods will need to do more than return a single easily calculated value.
+Many methods will need to do more than return a single easily-calculated value.
 A method body can be composed of multiple expressions enclosed by a pair of curly braces (``{ ... }``).
 This type of method body is referred to as a code block.